ftvkyo/ftvkyo.github.io/content/post/006-devlog-hovert60-01.md

 | <code>Super[^super-key] [+ Shift]</code> combos | Window manager shortcuts |
 | `Right Alt [+ Shift]` combos | Typing in Russian |

-[^super-key]: "Super" is an alternative name of the "Windowns" or "Command" key, also known as "Meta".
+[^super-key]: "Super" is an alternative name of the "Windows" or "Command" key, also known as "Meta".
 Read more about [Super key](https://en.wikipedia.org/wiki/Super_key_(keyboard_button)) on Wikipedia.

 {{% /details %}}